The Maine Coon and the Norwegian Forest Cat are often seen as similar, but is a Maine Coon bigger than a Norwegian Forest Cat?

 Maine Coons are highly loyal cats.

-They bond very easily to their owners, and will do anything to remain with them.
+They bond very easily with their owners and will do anything to remain with them.
 These cats are so loyal, they’ll even follow you around from room to room!

 Norwegian Forest Cats can be just as loyal as Maine Coons, but they’re harder to win over.